Find out more about Samsung mobile phones, to help you save time and money when comparing Samsung deals.

 Your monthly cost will cover the cost of a new handset and an allowance of texts, calls and mobile internet data.
 This deal will normally be found through a mobile provider like Vodafone, EE, Three or O2.

 There might be an upfront payment before your contract starts to help pay off the cost of the handset.

-After your contract term ends, you might be offered the chance to upgrade to a newer mobile phone, but it’s always worth seeing what other providers are offering, just in case you can get a better deal elsewhere.
+After your contract term ends, your provider might offer you the chance to upgrade to a newer mobile phone.
+However, it’s always worth comparing mobile phone deals to see what other providers are offering, just in case you can get a better deal elsewhere.

-To be put on a contract, you’ll need to pass a credit check, as the mobile phone isn’t technically yours until it’s fully paid off at the end of your contract.
+To start a contract, you’ll need to pass a credit check as the mobile phone isn’t technically yours until it’s fully paid off at the end of your contract.

 A sim-only tariff provides an allowance of calls, texts and data, for a monthly fee.

 The difference between SIM-only and a contract is that you don’t get a handset with a SIM-only plan, which is useful if you want to keep your current Samsung phone.

 If you want more flexibility, or you don’t use your mobile much, you might want to consider a pay as you go (PAYG) tariff.